Why Does My Dog Scratch All The Time?

 In short, while your pet is resilient and can survive on these carbohydrate based ingredients as their diet, their body is constantly trying to break it down to get what little they can from it nutritionally.
 Eating this way means a lot of pets will face a food allergy in their lifetime and it will not go away unless their diet is changed to be more biologically appropriate.

-2. Fleas
+Fleas

 Specific mention needs to be given to fleas, given this is the first thing that comes to mind for many pet owners, and not without warrant!
 These pesky pests are a nuisance given how easily they can transfer from pet to pet, and pet to human.
 Fleas are a common cause of itching in dogs and can cause redness, inflammation, and skin irritation.
 Fleas can spread quickly, so it's important to properly identify and treat any flea infestations as soon as possible.

-3. Other Parasites
+Other Parasites (Mites, Ticks, Ringworm)

 Aside from fleas, other parasites such as mites and ticks, or ringworms, can cause a dog to itch and can often create a skin infection if left untreated.